TIY-Charlotte-Frontend-Engineering/cc-javascript-series/README.md

-# cc-javascript-series
+# Javascript series
-Code and notes for the Javascript crash course series in Charlotte, NC.
+This repository contains starter and final content for each of our JS-focused crash course events in Charlotte, NC.
+Note that this is finished code (not necessarily in the state where we finished in class), though we'll try to add comments to explain any important differences.